FannyFaga/FannyFaga/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a passionate Cybersecurity student deeply interested in ethical hacking, threat detection, and digital defense.<br>🛡️ I actively engage in CTF (Capture The Flag) challenges to sharpen my skills in real-world attack scenarios.<br>💻 You’ll often find me on TryHackMe, Hack The Box, and Let’s Defend, exploring hands-on labs and blue team simulations.<br>📚 Currently learning and growing in areas like network security, malware analysis, incident response, and SIEM tools.<br>🚀 Always curious, always learning — open to collaboration, internships, and knowledge sharing!
+I'm a passionate Cybersecurity student deeply interested in ethical hacking, threat detection, and digital defense.<br>🛡️ I actively engage in CTF (Capture The Flag) challenges to sharpen my skills in real-world attack scenarios.<br>💻 You’ll often find me on TryHackMe and Let’s Defend, exploring hands-on labs and blue team simulations.<br>📚 Currently learning and growing in areas like network security, malware analysis, incident response, and SIEM tools.<br>🚀 Always curious, always learning — open to collaboration, internships, and knowledge sharing!

 ## 🌐 Socials: